-The discovery of primitive weaving impressions in clay fragments of that era have caused archaeologists to believe that the elaborate plaiting on various Venus statues from Neolothic Europe are not elaborate hairstyles, but rather textile caps.
+The discovery of primitive weaving impressions in clay fragments of that era has caused archaeologists to believe that the elaborate plaiting on various Venus statues from Neolothic Europe are not braided hairstyles, but rather textile caps.
 The most famous of these fertility fetishes, the Venus of Willendorf, sports only one of the various designs depicted on these statues.

 Venus of Willendorf, Germany, 25,000-28,000 BC